This was becoming aggravating. How had it gotten to this point? Everything had started out smoothly and now it was ruined–in shambles.

 The more she talked to him the more she realized that she didn’t have a dream of her own.
 She was a hospitality major, but only because it seemed interesting.
 She had no idea what she wanted to do with her degree.
 Her parents wanted her to study politics and join the council.
 That was never an option.
 She didn’t know why, but she told him about her parents, about how strict they were, and how she wanted to just live a little.
 She had been too good for too long and was tired of it.
 She knew he wouldn’t understand; he didn’t need to.

 After the park, he took her into the forest and she was skeptical at first to go in.
 She dug into the movie database in her brain and knew all too well what happened in forests.
 It wasn’t smart.
 She fought him on it.
 He promised she would be safe with him.
-He didn’t understand, this wasn’t twilight.
+He didn’t understand.
 The forest wasn’t friendly.
-And even in that movie there were giant dogs running about inside, and the occasional blood thirsty vampire; not the friendly vegetarian kind.

-They sat together, her leaning against him, while watching the light as it disappeared and the stars began peeking out into the night sky.
+They sat together, her leaning against him while watching the light as it disappeared and the stars began peeking out into the night sky.
 He didn’t say a word to her.
 Rather, he watched on in silence, occasionally glancing down at her and giving her a brief smile.
 She wondered if he came here often.
-He had led them here with such precision that he must have.
+He led her there with such precision that he must have.
 It couldn’t have just been a coincidence.

 “You said you wanted to live a little right?”

-She didn’t know he had actually been listening to her.
+She didn’t know he was listening to her.
 Before she could respond he scooped her up and ran for the falls.